 When soil pressure causes a foundation wall to bow inward and crack, one solution is to stabilize and strengthen the wall using CarbonArmor® bracing technology.
 The CarbonArmor® Wall Reinforcing System relies on the exceptional strength of carbon fiber fabric – 10 times stronger than steel.

 Concrete is strong in compression, enabling a foundation wall to withstand extreme downward pressure.
 But concrete is weak in tension.
 A foundation wall can’t stretch or bend in response to sideways soil pressure, so cracking and bowing problems sometimes develop.

 When installed against a foundation wall with special structural epoxy, CarbonArmor® fabric is exceptionally strong in tension.
 This reinforcement treatment enables a cracked or bowed foundation to withstand soil pressure without sustaining further damage.
 CarbonArmor® repairs can be made quickly and affordably, and this low-profile repair hides easily with a coat of paint.

 Looking for foundation wall repair experts in Texas?

 At Baird Foundation Repair, we’re proud to provide warrantied solutions that will permanently solve issues with bowing, buckling foundation walls.
 We provide free, no-obligation foundation wall repair estimates to homeowners throughout our Texas service area.
 Each estimate is made in person, on-site, and is presented in writing.

-Our service area includes San Antonio, Corpus Christi, South Texas and the surrounding areas.
+Our service area includes San Antonio, Corpus Christi, and the surrounding areas.